ZHines2/PIOSI/docs/level-creation.md

 - `agility`: The agility of the enemy, which determines how many moves they can make per turn.
 - `x`: The x-coordinate of the enemy's starting position.
 - `y`: The y-coordinate of the enemy's starting position.

+## Placeable Entity Configuration

+Each placeable entity is defined by a set of properties.
+Here are the key properties you need to define:

+- `name`: The name of the placeable entity.
+- `symbol`: The symbol representing the placeable entity on the grid.
+- `x`: The x-coordinate of the placeable entity's starting position.
+- `y`: The y-coordinate of the placeable entity's starting position.
+- `hp`: The health points of the placeable entity (for breakable entities).

 ## Dynamic Enemy Generation